6daniel32/WorkshopInvoicer/README.md

 ## Executing tasks in your environment

-1. Execute "docker compose run --rm composer <command>" and you will execute a composer command
+1. Execute "docker compose run --rm composer 'composer_command'" and you will execute a composer command

 2. Execute "docker compose run --rm phpunit" and you will test your code